xcp-ng/create-install-image/README.md

 set dns:order "inet inet6"
 ```

-## configuration layers and package repositories
+## Configuration layers and package repositories

 Configuration layers are defined as a subdirectory of the `configs/`
 directory.
 Commands are given a layer search path as